RWParsons/circacompare/README.md

 # ShinyR application

 An implementation of the `circacompare` program is available as a Shiny app here: https://rwparsons.shinyapps.io/circacompare/
 The data uploaded should be in csv format.
-The columns in the file are required:
+The file which you upload ought to have columns for:
 1. a time variable (which should be numeric and in hours)
 2. a grouping variable (which can be of any format but must have only two possible values)
-3. a outcome variable (which should be numeric)
+3. an outcome variable (which should be numeric)

 Upload your csv file and select the respective columns from the dropdown menu.
 Click 'run' to conduct the comparison.